Take a guided tour

 Our range of guided tours will help make you better acquainted with our museum.
 We can guide you around our most cherished works in the museum and tell you more about the building’s fascinating history and architecture.

-The Van Abbemuseum organises three types of guided tour: an art tour covering the highlights of our collection and special projects, a tour of the current main exhibition and an architectural tour.
+The Van Abbemuseum organises four types of guided tour: an art tour covering the highlights of our collection and special projects, a tour of the current main exhibition, an architectural tour and a musical tour.

 You can also attend one of the mini-tours by one of the cicerones.
 Every Sunday there are free guided tours.

 Every day, the cicerone provides free introductions in galleries.

 Tuesday until Saturday: 12.30 / 14.30